When the mercury soars, here’s some tips on keeping yourself and the kids cool.

 Also, check out museums and galleries such as the Newcastle Museum, Newcastle Art Gallery, Lake Macquarie City Art Gallery and Maitland Regional Art Gallery.
 The kids will enjoy themselves and they might even learn something.
 If you don’t mind paying, indoor play centres can be a godsend in the heat.

 Don’t forget about a chilled movie theatre.
-For those with babies, enjoy a session of Bring Your Baby at Event Cinemas at Glendale and Kotara or Spit the Dummy at Hoyts Charlestown.
-For older kids, there should be kids movies screening at the cinemas.
-When all else fails, just grab your kids and go to Charlestown Square or Westfield Kotara and escape the heat like all the other families in the airconditioned surrounds.
+For those with babies, enjoy a session of Spit the Dummy at Reading Cinemas Charlestown or Bring Your Baby at Event Cinemas at Glendale and Kotara.
+For older kids, there’s usually kids movies screening at the cinemas.
+When all else fails, just grab your kids and go to Charlestown Square or another indoor shopping centre and enjoy the air-conditioned surrounds.

 Beat the heat with some cool food.
 I’ve been keeping containers of washed fruit and veggies in the fridge such as strawberries, blueberries, grapes, watermelon, cucumbers and baby carrots.
 If you chill them in the freezer for 30 minutes before eating, that’s sure to cool kids down.